-- Decennial Census of Housing and Population, which would provide information on population, race, ancestry, income, disability, education, employment, language, marital status, occupation, poverty status, housing characteristics.
+- Decennial Census of Housing and Population provides information on population, race, ancestry, income, disability, education, employment, language, marital status, occupation, poverty status, housing characteristics.

-- Economic Census, which covers topics such as industry, establishments, sales, receipts, revenues, shipments, expenses, products, payroll, employees.
+- Economic Census covers topics such as industry, establishments, sales, receipts, revenues, shipments, expenses, products, payroll, employees.

-- American Community Survey, for areas such as population, race, ancestry, income, disability, education, employment, language, marital status, occupation, poverty, housing characteristics.
+- American Community Survey includes areas such as population, race, ancestry, income, disability, education, employment, language, marital status, occupation, poverty, housing characteristics.

-- Population Estimates Program, which estimates total population for selected geographic areas; estimates by age, sex, and race/ethnicity.
+- Population Estimates Program estimates total population for selected geographic areas; estimates by age, sex, and race/ethnicity.

 Results from each of these data programs are provided in the form of data sets, tables, thematic maps, and reference maps.

-- Bureau of Economic Analysis Information about consumer spending, corporate profits, GDP, income, industry accounts, investing, trade, etc.
+- Bureau of Economic Analysis: Information about consumer spending, corporate profits, GDP, income, industry accounts, investing, and trade.